-Insight into the characteristics and operation of B&Bs is provided by their trade association, the Professional Association of Innkeepers International (PAII), which hired The Highland Group to study the operations, marketing, and finances of B&Bs.
-The PAII 2004 Industry Study shows the B&B industry is \$3.4 billion in size.
-The average B&B had 7.9 rooms, an average daily rate of \$143.90, an average occupancy rate of 41 percent, and RevPAR of \$59.57.
-The study found 29 percent were in rural locations, 16 percent were urban, 3 percent were suburban, and 52 percent were village; 87 percent were tourist destination/resort properties; 93 percent of rooms had a private bath; 74 percent of the larger inns (21-plus sleeping rooms) have meeting space; 53 percent handle weddings and do an average of seven per year; 11 percent were new B&Bs; and 8 percent of B&Bs were sold with an average purchase price of \$653,981.
+Insight into the characteristics and operation of B&Bs is provided by the trade association, the Professional Association of Innkeepers International (PAII), which hired Industry Insights to study the operations, marketing, and finances of B&Bs.
+The PAII study is the nation's (U.S.) only authoritative and comprehensive research report on the finances and operations of this segment of the hospitality industry.
+PAII 2009-10 Industry Study shows the B&B industry is \$3.4 billion in size.
+The average B&B had six rooms, an average daily rate of \$150.00, an average occupancy rate of 41 percent, and RevPAR of \$58.00.
+The study found 29 percent were in rural locations, 23 percent were urban, 5 percent were suburban, and 43 were village; 87 percent were tourist destination/resort properties; 94 percent of rooms had a private bath; 5,700 square feet is the average size of a B&B; 36 percent have achieved an "historical designation" by a local, state or national historic preservation organization; 72 percent are run by owner couples; 79 percent of innkeepers live on premise; the average B&B offer free high-speed wireless Internet.3